Slicer/teem/README.txt

 any of the teem libraries in their own programs.

 =============== How to compile

+Use CMake.
+CMake is the modern way to compile Teem.
+The information below refers to the home-grown bizarro GNUmakefiles that Gordon originally wrote.
+Don't trust these.

 1: set the environment variable TEEM_ARCH to one of the following:
    "irix6.n32": for irix in n32 mode